Federal Government Caught Stealing

 Threatens all American innovators and entrepreneurs who rely on basic protections under the law

-When a small business creates something valuable that the government needs, the government should BUY it, not STEAL it without paying.
-This case undermines the very foundation of American innovation, American values, and the protection of American private property.
+This theft without just compensation undermines the very foundation of American innovation, American values, and the protection of American private property.

 Stop the Lawfare and Pay the Bill: